What is an NRV? An Introduction to Dosages

-What is an NRV?
+What does NRV mean?
 It’s a fair question.
 The short answer is a nutrient reference value, but on its own, that’s not particularly helpful.

 Nutrient labels tend to have initials plastered everywhere—NRV, RDA, DRV, SUL, LRNI—it’s a lot.
 But it doesn’t need to be that confusing.
-An NRV is the recommended daily quantity of a nutrient for the average person.
+An NRV is the recommended daily quantity of a nutrient for the average person meaning how much should you be getting on a daily basis of that nutrient.
 That’s it.
 We used to use the term recommended daily allowance, but it’s been replaced.
 For large quantities (think 260g of carbs) there’s the reference intake (RI) and for smaller quantities (10μg of vitamin D), there’s the NRV.